espressif/esp-toolchain-docs/qemu/esp32/README.md

 Note that PSRAM MMU is not emulated yet, so things like bank switching (`himem` in IDF) do not work.

+Also note that PSRAM emulation currently does not support a SPIRAM speed of 80 MHz.
+It causes the startup to fail with the message `PSRAM ID read error: 0x00000000, PSRAM chip not found or not supported`.
+Therefore, make sure that the SPIRAM speed is configured to 40MHz, i.e. your `sdkconfig` contains `CONFIG_SPIRAM_SPEED_40M=y`.

 ## Using SD cards

 QEMU emulates SD/MMC host controller used in ESP32.
 To add an SD card to the system, create an image and pass it to QEMU.